 The Stakeholder Forum brings together iPAAC’s collaborating partners (44 partners from 24 European countries), representing related projects and initiatives.
 These annual meetings are meant to brief partners on project development and progress, provide input that can support the project, and exchange views and comments on the various iPAAC deliverables.

-The first session was focusing on Genomics in cancer control and care – the way forward (Work Package 6) with an introduction by Marc Van den Bulcke, Sciensano.
-This work is linked to the previous joint action CANCON and the note on personalised medicines adopted by the Member states.
-It is developing practical guidance for member states to deal with « direct to consumer », education and training programmes on genomics for health professionals.
+The first session focused on Genomics in cancer control and care (Work Package 6 – WP6), with an introduction by Marc Van den Bulcke from Sciensano.
+WP6 builds on previous joint action CanCon and the note on personalised medicine adopted by Member States.
+It is developing practical guide for Member States to deal with ‘direct-to-consumer’ testing, education and training programmes on genomics for health professionals.

-The general objective of the iPAAC Joint Action (JA) is to develop innovative approaches to advances in cancer control.
-The innovation that will be covered within the JA consists of further development of cancer prevention, comprehensive approaches to the use of genomics in cancer control, cancer information and registries, improvements and challenges in cancer care, mapping of innovative cancer treatments and governance of integrated cancer control, including a new analysis of National Cancer Control Plans.
+The general objective of the iPAAC Joint Action (JA) is to develop innovative approaches to advances in cancer control. iPAAC consists of the further development of cancer prevention, comprehensive approaches to the use of genomics in cancer control, cancer information and registries, improvements and challenges in cancer care, the mapping of innovative cancer treatments, and governance of integrated cancer control, including a new analysis of National Cancer Control Plans.

-A key added value of the iPAAC Joint Action will therefore be support for Member States in implementing recommendations from the iPAAC and CANCON JA at national, regional and local levels.
-Additionally, iPAAC will provide better efficacy for dealing with neglected cancers, through development of new key indicators to assess clinical patient pathways and health care related costs of cancer and its interventions, particularly in the case of pancreatic cancer.
+iPAAC’s key added value will therefore be the support it lends to Member States as they implement JA recommendations at national, regional and local levels.
+Additionally, iPAAC will provide assistance in dealing with neglected cancers, through the development of new key indicators to assess clinical patient pathways and the healthcare-related costs of cancer and its interventions, particularly in the case of pancreatic cancer.